dysinger/kh6e.org/content/test/next.md

 There is a marker on our <a href="{{relative to 'map.html'}}">interactive map page</a>.

-There will be a Study Session at 8:00am followed by a test held at 3:00pm sharp.
+There will be a Exam-Cram Session at 12:00pm followed by a test held at 3:00pm sharp.
 Study material for Technician and General amateur class licenses cost is $9.00 (cash only) each. **Please bring exact change**.
 (Please call for specific information on Extra Class materials).
 If you have already studied, and only want to take the exam, please show up before 3:00 PM.